ivanpaulovich/todo/README.md

-# Clean Architecture Implementation of Todo List app
+# Clean Architecture Sample in .NET Core

 An example of the classic Clean Architecture from Uncle Bob.